metablaster/WindowsFirewallRuleset/docs/FAQ.md

   - [The maximum number of concurrent operations for this user has been exceeded](#the-maximum-number-of-concurrent-operations-for-this-user-has-been-exceeded)
   - [Why do I need to specify my Microsoft account credentials](#why-do-i-need-to-specify-my-microsoft-account-credentials)

-## Firewall rule doesn't work, program "some_program.exe" fails to connect to internet
+## Firewall rule doesn't work, program "some-program.exe" fails to connect to internet

 First step is to open PowerShell as Administrator and run `gpupdate.exe`, if not working then: